samukbg/Java-Kevin-Bacon-Game/README.md

             executorService.execute(processLine);
         }
 		```
 	NOTE: This approach just works with SSD(Solid state drive), otherwise if using multiple threads to read from a single mechanical disk (or HDD) will hurt performance instead of improving it.
-“The above happens because the disks mechanical head needs to keep seeking the next position to read.
-Using multiple threads means that when each thread gets a chance to run it will direct the head to a different section of the disk, thus making it bounce between disk areas inefficiently.”
+The above happens because the disks mechanical head needs to keep seeking the next position to read.
+Using multiple threads means that when each thread gets a chance to run it will direct the head to a different section of the disk, thus making it bounce between disk areas inefficiently.
 Source:
 <a>http://stackoverflow.com/questions/10397075/using-threadpools-threading-for-reading-large-txt-files.</a>

-		2) To read both of files, the small version and the original one, and stock certains parts of data like “actors” and “movies” i preferred to use the most commonly solution: Regex!
+	2) To read both of files, the small version and the original one, and stock certains parts of data like Actors and Movies i preferred to use regex.

 	To do it with the small file i used:
-	Code:
 		 ```java
 		 String[] results = l.split("\\->");
 		 actor = results[0];
         	 movie = results[1];
 		 ```
 	And with the big file:
-	Code:
 		```java
 		//Searching for actors
 		Pattern p = Pattern.compile("[^\\t(]*");   //searching for the first character of the line until the first parenthesis